mpitutorial/mpitutorial/tutorials/point-to-point-communication-application-random-walk/index.md

 > **Note** - All of the code for this site is on [GitHub]({{ site.github.repo }}).
 This tutorial's code is under [tutorials/point-to-point-communication-application-random-walk/code]({{ site.github.code }}/tutorials/point-to-point-communication-application-random-walk/code).

 The basic problem definition of a random walk is as follows.
 Given a *Min*, *Max*, and random walker *W*, make walker *W* take *S* random walks of arbitrary length to the right.
-If the process goes out of bounds, it wraps back around. *S* can only move one unit to the right or left at a time.
+If the process goes out of bounds, it wraps back around. *W* can only move one unit to the right or left at a time.

 ![Random walk illustration](random_walk.png)